briantist/galactory/README.md

                         The API versions to serve.
 Can be set to limit functionality to specific versions only.
                         Defaults to all supported versions.
                         [env var: GALACTORY_API_VERSION]
+  --upload-format {base64,raw,auto}
+                        Galaxy accepts the uploaded collection tarball as either raw bytes or base64 encoded.
+                        Ansible 2.9 uploads raw bytes, later versions upload base64.
+By default galactory will try to auto-detect.
+Use this option to turn off auto-detection and force a specific format.
+                        [env var: GALACTORY_UPLOAD_FORMAT]

 Args that start with '--' (eg. --listen-addr) can also be set in a config file (/etc/galactory.d/*.conf or ~/.galactory/*.conf or specified via -c).
 Config file syntax allows: